Yurie Midori

 Yurie Midori (緑 友利恵, Midori Yurie) is a Japanese actress and gravure idol who has appeared in a number of feature films and television series.
 She is affiliated with Horipro.
+In 2017 she announced that she had changed her name and would now be known mononymously as Yurie (友利恵).
+Her real name is Yurie Nabiki (名引 友利恵, Nabiki Yurie).

 Biography

 In 2005, Midori was awarded the Grand Prix at the 30th Horipro Tarento Scout Caravan Memorial Audition 2005.
 The same year in May, Midori's acting debut was in GyaO's internet drama, Shojo ni wa Mukanai Shokugyo.

 On April 3, 2006, her gravure debut was on the cover of Young Magazine.
 The following year, Midori was selected for Nippon Telegenic 2007.

+In addition to her acting career, she has become a certified candle artist and on January 11, 2022 launched an online business, CandLe MATE, selling artisan candles.